daojunL/MLAPP/README.md

 ## GUI

-Used TKinter to build the Gui of the Application.
+Used Tkinter to build the GUI of the Application.

 ## Key Functionalities

+- Load data
 - Data preprocessing
 - Summary of the Dataset
 - Three machine learning models for regression problems.
+- Summary of the model.

 ## Driver Program

-run "main.py"
+Run the "main.py" to start the application.